henkmollema/henkmollema.github.io/_posts/2016-01-06-advanced-options-configuration-in-asp.net-5.md

 }
 ```

-To add the `config.json` file to our app, add a constructor in the startup class:
+To populate our configuration with the `config.json` file, add a constructor in the startup class:

 ```csharp
 public Startup()